 In the South of France, in the heart of Languedoc-Roussillon, Occitanie, Hérault filled with oustanding, unique sites, shaped by man and nature.
 Close to the Meditteranean, the mountains, the vineyards and towns, it's rich cultural heritage is waiting for you.
-Very close by our holiday village, set in its' starkly contrasting timbres of earth, you'll find Lake Salagou, spread out over 800 hectares.
+Very close by our tourist residence, set in its' starkly contrasting timbres of earth, you'll find Lake Salagou, spread out over 800 hectares.
 The Relais du Salagou is also centrally located for exploring the many charming villages and unique landscapes typical to Hérault.The cirques de Mouréze and Navacelles, the caves of Clamouse and Labeil, The Saint Jean de Fos potteries, the gorges of Tarn and Héric, the buddhist temple Lérab Ling de Roqueronde, Villeneuvette ( former Royal manufacturer) and the village of Saint- Guilhem-le-désert.

 A little further north, the Larzac plateau offers a total change of scenery, and you'll trace the steps of the Knights of the Templar Order, at La Couvertoirade.